 To this end, the project includes activities that promote their physical, mental, and social well-being, enhance their personal autonomy, and prevent possible situations of vulnerability associated with age.
 More specifically, multiple workshops are held that provide their participants with tools, knowledge and skills that stimulate their potential and slow down the involute processes that accompany advanced age.

-Likewise, in order not to let aging become a factor of distance or reciprocal disconnection between the elderly and society, the Foundation, as a multicultural and intergenerational meeting space, promotes the inclusion of older people in different areas of their social life through their participation in cultural activities that promote the contribution of their knowledge and experience to other generations.
+Likewise, in order not to let ageing become a factor of distance or reciprocal disconnection between the elders and society, the foundation, as a multicultural and intergenerational meeting space, promotes the inclusion of older people in different areas of their social life through their participation in cultural activities that foster the contribution of their knowledge and experience to other generations.
 The activities carried out are circumscribed and affect four fundamental aspects: